ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 # Proposed Processing-Run Spreasheets
 Here we are defining a `Processing-Run` to consist of a set of Cell Ranger jobs performed on one or more BCL files to obtain one or more FBMs and/or TCR/BCR sequence analysis.
 These are the spreadsheets that are planned to be used as inputs for a specific `Processing-Run` to the rebuilt pipeline.
 They will be similar to the input spreadsheets that are directly given as arguments to Cell Ranger Mkfastq and Count, but will contain the additional information required all arguments (e.g. expected cell count) as well as a layout of how to run the full `Processing-Run` set of jobs.

-We need the following custom sample sheet in order to construct all the arguments for Cell Ranger Count:
+We will require at most two CSVs from the 10x technicians:

-### Sample Sheet CSV
+### 1. Custom Sheet CSV

 | Lane| Sample | Index | Library Type | Reference Transcriptome | Number of Cells |
 |---|---|---|---|---|---|
 | 1  | S1_GEX | SI-GA-A3 | Gene Expression | GRCh38 | 3000 |

+This CSV will be used to construct the simple csv input for mkfastq as well as the libraries csv for count.
+In addition the last two columns will be used to construct the additional arguments for cellranger count.

+### 2. Feature Reference CSV (exactly as required by count)
+We will have the 10x techs produce the feature reference CSV (presumably via lookup tables).

 # Enumeration of Scenarios